namoopsoo/namoopsoo.github.io/content/changelog/_index.md

 - First meetup.com attended?
 - First git repo?
 (2011?)
 - First code written? (javascript in, hmm, 1997 ishh? some webpage for boyscouts something?
 I wanted to make a funny animation, and was really into this tutorial by )
-- hung up that whiteboard
+- hung up that whiteboard, first time?
 - hung up cool painting Gabe found outside, in Bushwick apartment
+- signed up to vimeo